 A thing that is or is likely to be wrongly perceived or interpreted by the senses.

 A good magician will tell you that the key to pulling off any trick relies on one thing: distorting the reality of the observer.

 This isn’t as hard to do as you might think.
 In fact, it’s surprisingly easy to fool most people, especially if they’re willing to be fooled.
 When we watch a magic show, we know there’s some sleight of hand going on, but we don’t bother to look too closely.
 Because we want to play along.
 We pretend what we’re “seeing” is real because we want to believe the illusion.

-I believe this is happening on a much larger scale all around us now: our perception of politics, the economy, race relations, and even the COVID-19 pandemic has been distorted.
-These distortions aren’t hard to see — if we’re willing to closely.
-But we usually don’t because we want to play along.
+I believe this is happening on a much larger scale all around us now: our perceptions of politics, the economy, race relations, and even the COVID-19 pandemic have all been distorted.
+These distortions aren’t hard to see if we’re willing to look closely, but we usually don’t — because we want to play along.
 We see what we want to see.
-Like someone watching David Copperfield make the Statue of Liberty disappear, we “know” a 300-foot hunk of copper can’t vanish in the blink of an eye.
-But we suspend our disbelief and embrace what logic and common sense tells us can’t possibly be true.
+Like someone watching David Copperfield make the Statue of Liberty disappear, we “know” a 300-foot hunk of copper can’t vanish in the blink of an eye, but we suspend our disbelief and embrace what logic and common sense tells us can’t possibly be true.

 We want to believe the illusions.
 And this belief is what has kept humanity behind the Veil for eons.

 Sometimes the magician’s sleight of hand is too obvious to hide, so he’ll use a distraction — a disarming joke, a sexy assistant, or an intervening event like dropping an object — to keep the observer from seeing what would otherwise be impossible to miss and remind us that we’re really watching a magic show.
 I believe this dynamic is also at play in our world: we often overlook glaring signs that our reality is being distorted when our attention is diverted and we’re too busy looking the other way.